sudhindrasaxena/Gesture-Recognition/README.md

-Neural Networks Project - Gesture Recognition for Smart TVs Presented by: Shantnu kumar Singh and Sharan Abhishek
+Neural Networks Project - Gesture Recognition for Smart TVs Presented by: Sudhindra Kumar Saxena & Sanjay Kumar Barnwal

 Problem Statement
 As a data scientist at a home electronics company specializing in advanced smart televisions, the objective is to develop a feature enabling the recognition of five distinct gestures performed by users.
 This feature aims to facilitate TV control without the need for a remote.
 The gestures, which include thumbs up, thumbs down, left swipe, right swipe, and stop, correspond to specific commands such as volume adjustment, playback control, and skipping within a video.